-I’m sure you’ll get a response…eventually.
-Or, alternatively, find a recruiter to manage the process for you.
-We have a long chat with you, talk through your situation and why this role appeals to you.
-Then, we give the HR Manager a call, email the CV whilst we’re on the phone, and talk through all the reasons why you’re absolutely great for this opening.
+I’m sure you’ll get a response – eventually.
+Alternatively, find a recruiter to manage the process for you.
+We have a long chat with you, and talk through your situation and why this role appeals to you.
+Then, we give the HR Manager a call, email the CV whilst we’re on the phone and talk through all the reasons why you’re great for this opening.
 We then suggest checking the Partner’s calendar and scheduling an interview for Monday.
 Ok, so sometimes it’s not quite that fast, but the main difference is that we ensure your CV will be seen and doesn’t go to the bottom of the pile.

 Imagine if your CV is being chased and the other 10 in the process are just being left, which candidate is going to stick in the employer’s mind the most?